NONTAWAT149/udacity_dsa2/README.md

 - (7) huffman_decoding() is O(n) from while-loop.

 Space complexity:
-depend on number of string of text.
+O(n) which n is number of string of text.
+1 character = 1 byte.
+Therefore, space complexity is estimated to 1*characters bytes.

 ------------